dhangerkapil/reasoning-llms-usecases/README.md

     AZURE_OPENAI_API_KEY=your_api_key
     ```

-5. **Follow the instructions in the notebook to execute the cells and observe the results.**
+5. **Follow the instructions in the notebooks to execute the cells and observe the results.**